ZIYU-DEEP/Reasoning-in-Reasoning/INSTALLATION.md

 # Some Notes on Installation

 Notice that all the operations are taken under the project's conda environment.
-Be sure to activate it in case omitted.
+Be sure to (re-)activate it in case omitted.

 ## SMT-Portfolio
 ### cmake